January 2018We recieved a supplemental grant for our Alexander Technique project from the American Society for Alexander Technique.

 Dr. Cohen presented a workshop at the UI Women’s Leadership Conference: "Power & Poise - Inhabiting your body every day."

 February 2015Lighten up: Specific postural instructions affect axial rigidity and step initiation in patients With Parkinson's disease was published in Neurorehabilitation and Neural Repair.
+This paper was also featured by Andrew McCann's blog about the Alexander technique.

 Dr. Cohen presented a lecture at the Parkinson’s Power Summit, Spokane, WA: Balance, gait, and cognition in Parkinson’s disease.